Likasi Haut-katanga, Democratic Republic Of The Congo Travel Guide

 Support organizations with transparent operations and a proven track record.

-Direct your contributions to specific projects that align with your values.
+Direct your contributions to specific projects which fit with your values.

 Giving cash directly to individuals can create dependency or unintended negative consequences.